 Pain can be seen as anything that overwhelms our mental, emotional, or physical experience enough to have us pause and recalibrate our actions.
 It can stop us dead in our tracks with the stabbing pain of a muscle spasm that literally drops us to our knees, or it can rest so heavily in our hearts that we are unable to engage life in the way we are accustomed.
-Pain can be a corrective measure in our body mechanics signaling us that our posture is inappropriate, or our activities are more demanding, or damaging than our current capacity for optimal health.
-Oftentimes we are unaware of the small daily habits and patterns that overload certain dimensions of our physical mental, and emotional being.
+Pain can be a corrective measure in our body mechanics signaling us that our posture is inappropriate, or our activities are more demanding, or damaging than our current capacity for recovery.
+Oftentimes we are unaware of the small daily habits and patterns that overload our physical mental, and/or emotional being.
 Pain can mean stop, and it can also mean it is time to grow.
 Learning the difference is often the challenge.
-The topic of pain is vast and in no way do I intend to tackle every aspect and nuance in this article.
-My intention is to flush out some of my own recent thoughts on the topic in relation to my clinical work as an Acupuncturist in helping clients find relief, courage and understanding in their experience of what ails them.
+This article is the wandering of my own recent thoughts on the topic of pain in relation to my clinical work, helping clients to find relief, courage and understanding in their experience of what ails them.

 One thing I have learned about pain over the years is that it can take an exceptionally long time to resolve, especially as we get older.
 Everything is dependent on the individual having the pain.
 The most important factors in how long something takes to resolve is the length of time one has been in pain, the degree of the injury or disruptive pattern, and the individual's capacity to heal in any given moment.
 Our regenerative capacity can be affected by factors such as stress level, dietary intake, quality of air, water and sleep not to mention our tendencies to reinjure ourselves due to the habitual patterns that led to the issue in the first place, and finally the perspective we bring to our experience of the pain.